github2017luo/PokemonMap-1/README.md

 1. Clone git repository
 2. Open Project
 3. run “npm install” from command line
+4. “npm run-script setup” will setup a default TownMap database in MongoDB with the first 9 pokemon
-4. “npm start” should run the program
+5. “npm start” should run the program

 ----
 ### Todo